Involving users in evaluation

 In June 2019 we came together and ran a learning session, where we supported project leads to develop an action plan, using Why bother involving people in evaluation - beyond feedback as a guide.

-From June to November 2019 – project leads will carry out their actions
+From June to November 2019 – project leads carry out their actions

-In December 2019 we will come back together for a sharing the learning session.
+In December 2019 we came back together for a sharing the learning session.

-More case studies will be coming by the end of the year!
+More case studies are being produced and will be coming soon!
 Watch this space.

 You may also be interested in reading this NPC blog and resource about user involvement: